 |A path to the aqua blue bay.|

 Today is day 12 of the 24-day cruise.
 It’s hard to believe that we’re halfway through this cruise.
 In a few days, we’ll reach Hawaii.
-In 15 days, we’ll board the cruise to Alaska from Vancouver, British Columbia, ending in Seattle.
-In a mere 24 days, we’ll be in Minnesota to visit our family and friends.
+Then, in 15 days, we’ll board the cruise to Alaska from Vancouver, British Columbia, ending in Seattle.
+Then, in a mere 24 days, we’ll be in Minnesota to visit our family and friends.

 |Sunbathers and swimmers on the beach.|